KushalVenugopal/The-Past-of-Today/README.md

 Prior to development of the code seen here, a whole UI and UX design process was undertaken.

 This consisted of Research, Prototyping, Wireframing, User Testing and Validation in mulitple stages.

+The code uses the following stack:
+- HTML
+- CSS
+- Vanilla JavaScript